hiddenswitch/Spellsource/README.md

 The `Spellsource-Server` project adapts and updates `metastone`, an unmaintained Hearthstone simulator, to fully support hosted, networked gameplay.
 It features rudimentary matchmaking, collection management and support for game mechanics that persist between matches.
 It currently covers 100% of Hearthstone cards, with a handful of bugs, plus hundreds of community cards.

-The `Spellsource-Client` project lets you play the game.
-Download it for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
-The source code is available on request.
-It backs the game client for this server.
-It is fully animated.

 The project also contains adapters for Amazon Elastic MapReduce for processor-intensive AI training.
 Please reach out to the developers in an issue if you'd like to learn more or to use part of our AWS budget for AI experimentation.

-### Quick Start Multiplayer

- 1. Download the Hidden Switch Launcher for [Mac OS X](http://go.hiddenswitch.com/mac) or [Windows](http://go.hiddenswitch.com/win).
- 2. Download the Spellsource Client from within the launcher and start it.
- 3. Enter Quick Play to play against a bot, or Matchmaking to play against a random opponent.

 ### Quick Start Python